florian-beetz/bachelor-thesis/thesis.md

 ### Implementation of Modules {#sec:j9_impl}

-To make use of JPMS in Java 9 a module has to declare its public packages and its dependencies as mentioned in [@sec:j9_adv].
+To make use of +JPMS in Java 9 a module has to declare its public packages and its dependencies as mentioned in [@sec:j9_adv].
 This is done using a module descriptor, a file called `module-info.java` in the root package, that will be compiled as classes to a file called `module-info.class` [@Mac2017].